 - The Crucible of Time by John Brunner.
 Almost all books with aliens treat them from the point of view of humanity.
 This is one of the few books about aliens without any humans in it at all.
 The aliens are very alien, moving around by changing the amount of pressure in tubes.
-It is about their struggle to gain more knowledge and save their species from recurring catastrophe.
+It is about their struggle to gain more knowledge and save their species from a recurring catastrophe.

 - Dune by Frank Herbert.
 Dune – Arrakis – The desert planet.
-The only source in the galaxy for the spice melange that allows the Guild Navigators to see into the future to find the safe path from one planet to another.
+The only source in the galaxy for the spice melange that allows the Guild Navigators to see into the future to find the safe path through space from one planet to another.
 The journey of one man to save his family, and his new people, against the depredations of House Harkonnen and the Emperor.
 The first book is the best.
 Don’t bother with any of the books written by Frank Herbert’s son.

 - The Secret Hour by Scott Westerfeld.
 While Mr. Westerfeld’s Uglies series is more well known, I prefer the Midnighters Trilogy.
 There is a secret hour that takes place at the stroke of midnight.
 Only a select few people can live in it — everyone else just skips over it without noticing.
 There are Darklings that live in that hour, and they want to expand to the other 24 hours.
-Find out why 13 is a good number, and 12 just asking for trouble.
+Find out why 13 is a good number, and 12 is just asking for trouble.

 - The Leviathan Trilogy also by Scott Westerfeld.
 An alternate universe story about the start of World War I in a world where the two sides are Darwinists (who breed beasties to do everything from carrying messages to giant living airships) and the Clankers (who build machines like Stormwalkers to fight).

 - The Mote in God’s Eye by Larry Niven and Jerry Pournelle.
 Aliens from The Mote come visiting via solar sail.
-There are many casts in their culture, with different biology.
+There are many castes in their culture, with different biology.
 We go to visit their planet, and things are not as friendly as we were led to expect.
 A very good book on first contact.